How to Grocery Shop While Sheltering in Place

 Many ranchers and farmers sell direct, meaning no need to go out.
 The Marin Agricultural Land Trust compiled a list of shelter-in-place food suppliers here.
 Please keep in mind that delays in shipping are the new normal.

 A health and safety protocol is in place for all AIM markets that includes sanitizing equipment and frequently touched areas.
 Hand washing stations and hand sanitizers available.
+Stands have been placed six feet apart, shields are in place to prevent customers touching or handling food, and marks on the ground indicate safe social distance while waiting your turn.
 All food must be purchased “to go” and shoppers must maintain social distancing (at least 6 feet).

 Please visit the AIM website for the most current updates.